MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 - The `Send-DiagnosticData`cmdlet takes some time to complete based on which roles the logs are collecting, time duration specified, and the number of nodes in your Azure Stack HCI environment.

-- When you run the `Send-DiagnosticData` cmdlet, the logs are copied.
-This copy is then parsed and sent to Microsoft.
-The local temporary copy is deleted from your system.
+- When you run the `Send-DiagnosticData` cmdlet, the logs are temporarily copied locally.
+This copy is parsed and sent to Microsoft and then deleted from your system.
+Microsoft retains this diagnostic data for up to 29 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).

+- When you run the `Send-DiagnosticData` cmdlet, the logs are temporarily copied locally.
+This copy is parsed, sent to Microsoft, and then deleted from your system.
+Microsoft retains this diagnostic data for up to 29 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).

 ## Known issue with log collection